Association of North American Graduate Programs in the Conservation of Cultural Property: University of California, Los Angeles/Getty

-In 1999, Getty Conservation Institute and University of California, Los Angeles (UCLA) formally announced their intention to work together in creating a graduate-level program in archaeological and ethnographic conservation that could complement existing programs and expand educational opportunities.
-Students are provided with a solid educational base and a developed appreciation of the complex range of issues relating to significance, access, and use of these materials.
+In 1999, Getty Conservation Institute and University of California, Los Angeles (UCLA) formally announced their intention to work together in creating a graduate-level program in archaeological and ethnographic conservation.
 The UCLA/Getty Master's Program on the Conservation of Archaeological and Ethnographic Materials is the only graduate conservation training program on the west coast of the United States, as well as the only program to focus primarily on archeological and ethnographic materials.
-Unlike the other programs offered in North America, the UCLA/Getty program only admits students every two years, with an incoming class size between six and twelve students.
+The program admits students every two years, with an incoming class size between six and twelve students.

 Winterthur/University of Delaware Program in Art Conservation

 The Winterthur Museum Building in Winterthur, Delaware.